 Analysis by the International Hydropower Association of almost 500 reservoirs worldwide using the G-res Tool (see below) confirms this low carbon footprint.
-The G-res Tool takes into account local emissions not just after construction, but also before construction.
 The results published in Water Security and Climate Change: Hydropower Reservoir Greenhouse Gas Emissions (2021) found the median value of lifecycle GHG emissions for hydropower to be 23 gCO2-eq/kWh, which is consistent with the IPCC findings.
 The G-res Tool takes into account local emissions not just after construction, but also before construction reservoir impoundment and calculates the net emissions due to the creation of the reservoir.

 The GHG Reservoir (G-res) Tool was devised to enable companies, investors and researchers to more accurately estimate the net change in greenhouse gas (GHG) emissions attributable to the creation of a specific reservoir.

 The G-res Tool takes into account the state of the land pre-impoundment, considering naturally occurring emissions and emissions related to other human activities over the lifetime of the reservoir.
 It also provides a method for apportioning the net GHG footprint to the various freshwater services that a reservoir provides, such as water supply for irrigation and cities, flood and drought management, navigation, fisheries and recreation.